Field notes · Context loss

 a memory problem.

 A question.
 A possible answer.
 A half-made decision.
-A thing you might need later.
-A thought you are afraid will disappear if the page closes.
+A thing you meant to come back to.
+A thought you're afraid will disappear if the page closes.

-The browser was not built to hold all of that.
+The browser was never built to hold all of that, which is why coming back to it feels so expensive.

 The short answer

-A wall of open tabs is not disorganization — it is external memory.
+A wall of open tabs is external memory.
 Each tab is a thought you cannot yet put down.
-The answer is not tab discipline; it is a safe place to set the thought so the tab is free to close.
+The fix is a safe place to set the thought, so the tab is free to close.

 You leave it open because the page might matter.
 Or because the reason you opened it still matters.
 Or because closing it feels like abandoning a thought before you know where it belongs.